salsify/goldiloader/README.md

 ```

 **Note:** The `goldiload` method will use the `source_location` of the given block as a cache name to distinguish between multiple defined preloads.
 If this causes an issue for you, you can also pass a cache name explicitly as the first argument to the `goldiload` method.

+### Gotchas

+Even though the methods in the examples above (`posts_count`, `main_translator`) are actually instance methods, the block passed to `goldiload` should not contain any references to these instances, as this could break the internal lookup/caching mechanism.
+We prevent this for the `self` keyword, so you'll get a `NoMethodError`.
+If you get this, you might want to think about the implementation rather than just trying to work around the exception.

 ## Upgrading